 - number of weeks of vacation or % vacation pay

-- any other terms and conditions agreed to by the Supervisor and RA
+- any other terms and conditions agreed to by the Supervisor and employee

-An Offer of Employment will be emailed to the RA via DocuSign (with a copy to the Department and PI), asking them to sign and return the offer and a confidentiality agreement.
+An Offer of Employment will be emailed to the prospective employee via DocuSign (with a copy to the Department and PI), asking them to sign and return the offer and a confidentiality agreement.

-Employee information will be entered into myINFO (RPI will maintain new employee files).
+Employee information will be entered into myINFO (RPI maintains new employee files).

-Departments and Supervisors will be copied when RAs receive their Offer of Employment, however the following query may be used to determine the status of RA appointments in myINFO: SFUDA_RA_ADMINISTER_EES.
+Departments and Supervisors will be copied when the employee receives their Offer of Employment, however the following query may be used to determine the status of appointments in myINFO: SFUDA_RA_ADMINISTER_EES.

-Onboarding, training, and orientation will continue to be the Supervisor’s responsibility.
+Onboarding, training, and orientation are the Supervisor’s responsibility.

 Planning for the cost of benefits